Why More Firms Should Adopt the Facebook Bereavement Policy

-Facebook COO Sheryl Sandberg announced last week that the company now offers 20 days of time off for employees mourning the death of an immediate family member, 10 for a member of their extended family.
+Facebook COO Sheryl Sandberg announced in February that the company now offers 20 days of time off for employees mourning the death of an immediate family member, 10 for a member of their extended family.
 Now, I believe, it’s time for more employers to take Facebook’s lead.

 After a parent, spouse or other loved one dies, your life can be a blur as I can attest from personal experience.
 When my dad died a few years ago, at 88, after battling Alzheimer’s, I was heartbroken that I would never look into those blue eyes of his again.
 But there were things to do straightaway: travel arrangements, funeral arrangements, writing an obituary and a eulogy, entertaining out-of-town mourners and — with my three siblings —looking after Mom.